brettcannon/python-launcher/docs/development.md

 1. Check that the relevant [action workflows](https://github.com/brettcannon/python-launcher/actions) are passing.
 1. Run the [`release` pipeline](https://github.com/brettcannon/python-launcher/actions/workflows/release.yml).
 1. Publish the [release](https://github.com/brettcannon/python-launcher/releases).
+1. Make sure the docs are up-to-date based on the published version (e.g. the [installation instructions](install.md) link to the newest files)
 1. Update the
    [Homebrew formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/python-launcher.rb)
    1. Get the URL to the